 Non-executive Directors have the option to receive part of their annual fee in the form of shares that are either freely tradable or blocked from trading for five years.
 This option exists in order to reinforce their focus on Syngenta's long-term, sustainable success and align their interests with those of shareholders.
-Shares are granted once a year.
-The grant value of a Syngenta share is the market price at the grant date.
+Shares are granted once a year with the grant value per share being the market price at the grant date.